3MT® competition

 Prior participants often note how much participating in 3MT helped them to consolidate and clearly communicate their research ideas.

 Each Australian university sends a University Champion to the Asia-Pacific final at the University of Queensland.
-At La Trobe, we select our 3MT Champion through a series of events at the School and University level.
+At La Trobe, we select our 3MT Champion through a series of events at the School and University levels.

 Competition structure

-School 3MT heats at La Trobe are coordinated at School level.
+School 3MT heats at La Trobe are coordinated at the School level.
 Given the wide range of school structures, there is some variation in how and when these are organised, but they all follow the same rules and judging criteria.
-Additionally, some Departments may choose to hold practice sessions or sub-heats in the lead up to the School final.
+Additionally, some Departments may choose to hold practice sessions or sub-heats in the lead-up to the School final.
 Please contact your School's Director of Graduate Research (DGR) for further information on dates and registration details.

 The University Championship, coordinated by the Graduate Research School, is the final stage of the competition at La Trobe.
-The winner is awarded a major prize is selected to compete in the Asia-Pacific competition, held by the University of Queensland.
+The winner is awarded a major prize and is selected to compete in the Asia-Pacific competition, held by the University of Queensland.

 Support and coaching